spe-uob/RewardProcessingAppPublic/README.md

 * iOS: `flutter build ios --release --no-codedesign`
 * Android: `flutter build apk`

 ## Exporting Firebase Data
 To export data from Firebase, please follow the instructions below:
-1. Install node/npm using Homebrew
+1. Install node/npm
+   1. For both Mac and Windows, go to this [link](https://nodejs.org/en/download) to install node.
+   2. For Mac users, you can install via Homebrew.
        * If Homebrew is not already installed on your machine, please go to this [link](https://docs.brew.sh/Installation) to install.
-    * Follow the commands below to install node or check this [link](https://treehouse.github.io/installation-guides/mac/node-mac.html)
+       * Follow the commands below to install node:

-      `brew update`
+         * `brew update`

-      `brew install node`
+         * `brew install node`
-    * Test it
+   3. Test it:

-      `node -v`
+      * `node -v`

-      `npm -v`
+      * `npm -v`
 2. Set up Firebase credentials
     1. Option 1
         1. Generate a private key file for your service account.
 In the Firebase console, open Settings > Service Accounts.